ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameEventValue.md

 > Surfing [Challenge]/hi

-Represents the most significant bytes for the Loopdeeswoop Galaxy's best race time, in frames.
+Represents the most significant bytes for the best race time in the first mission of the Loopdeeswoop Galaxy, in frames.

 The default value is `0`.